My favorite part of the Christmas story comes right after Jesus is born, wrapped up & lying in the manger.

 At once the angel was joined by a huge angelic choir singing God’s praises: “Glory to God in the heavenly heights, Peace to all men and women on earth who please Him.”
 (Luke 2: 8-14)

 Isn’t that amazing?
-God brought not only a bright light into the sky to herald Jesus’ birth, but sent an angel & angelic choir to common folk not intimately a part of this Story & invited them in to it!
-How that choir must have sounded and the light which must have eminated from it!
+God brought not only a bright light into the sky to herald Jesus’ birth, but sent an angel & angelic choir to common folk not intimately a part of this Story and invited them in to it!

 But here is the coolest part of the story to me in the next 4 verses…